Qovery/documentation/scripts/ci-docker-images/README.md

 # Docker Distribution

-This folder contains Docker images used to test, build, and release Qovery across various targets.
+This folder contains Docker images used to test, build, and release Vector across various targets.
 The purpose of these images is to:

 1. Completely contain our CI process.